[Updated 6 August 2018]

 Right in the middle of Cape Town’s lively centre, hidden behind an antique looking façade on the corner of Long Street and Orange Street, is one of the Mother City’s often overlooked gems: the scruffy but charming Long Street Baths.
-For more than 100 years, the swimming pools at the top of Long Street have provided generations of water babies with a place to play, relax and perfect their stroke.
-At the baths, you can swim a few laps or break a soothing sweat in the traditional Turkish Baths.
+For more than 100 years, the swimming pools at the top of Long Street have provided one of the oldest ways to experience Cape Town: generations of water babies have a place to play, relax and perfect their stroke.
 While the exterior exudes faded Edwardian elegance, the interior was upgraded (in 1990!) to include an up-to-date heating system, ramps and facilities for handicapped swimmers, as well as change rooms with hot showers.

-Today Milnerton Market is situated on Marine Drive (R27) a stone’s throw away from Lagoon Beach.
-The outdoor market has been going for over 20 years now, and it offers a true locals experience on the weekend – browse delightful bric-a-brac, pick up some plants or find a rare Cape Town keepsake hidden amongst mountains of antiques.
+Today, Milnerton Flea Market is situated on Marine Drive (R27), a stone’s throw away from Lagoon Beach.
+The outdoor market has been going for over 20 years now, and it offers a truly local way to experience Cape Town on the weekend – browse delightful bric-a-brac, pick up some plants or find a rare Mother City keepsake hidden amongst mountains of antiques.
 A landmark popular with bargain hunters, it’s open on Saturday and Sunday, as well as public holidays.

 Tip: Bring the dogs – Milnerton Market is pet friendly.
 Entrance to the market and its parking facilities is free of charge.

 |Address:||126 Marine Drive, Paarden Eiland|